jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.7 IntegralImage

-Transforms an input image (summed area table) into its integral image equivalent.
+Transforms an input image (summed area table) into its integral image equivalent..

 *Parameters*: